All Together Now

 Some visits were especially memorable for us, but not likely repeatable.
 This included a visit to the Singapore Prison Service’s

-Changi Prison Complex, where we had a tour of facilities such as the inmates’ cells and yard area, and briefly observed a cooking class for inmates that was facilitated by the Singapore Corporation of Rehabilitative Enterprises
+Changi Prison Complex, where we had a tour of facilities such as the inmates’ cells and yard area, and briefly observed a cooking class for inmates that was facilitated by Yellow Ribbon Singapore

 We also dropped by the office of the Casino Regulatory Authority